eah13/eah13.github.io/advising.md

 Doctoral study is a wonderful opportunity to learn to do advanced research and develop expertise in a topic you are passionate about.
 It is in most cases only appropriate for students seeking careers in academic or industry research.
 Doctoral students at UT Austin are provided with a mixture of fellowship, research, and teaching-based funding, so in most cases students will have little to no out of pocket expenses for their research activities.
 Even though most students can cover modest living expenses during doctoral study via their stipends, there is always a financial opportunity cost of studying compared to working.
 It's important to me that all of my students understand the career choices they're making and are fully informed when they do so.
 I'm happy to discuss this with any prospective student so that they can feel confident in entering doctoral study, at UT Austin or elsewhere.

-As students near the end of their doctoral study, I will assist them in locating and applying for job targets that fit their goals and interests.
+As students near the end of their doctoral study, I assist them in locating and applying for job targets that fit their goals and interests.

 I also periodically supervise doctoral students in directed readings or research on topics or projects of mutual interest, regardless of whether I'm their formal advisor.
 If you're an existing iSchool or UT Austin doctoral student interested in working with me in this way please reach out.